 Having gained an understanding of what licenses and types of distribution are, let’s move on to the main one.
 Proprietary software does not give the user a full understanding of how the program is organized, what additional mechanisms it contains, whether there is undocumented functionality, and most importantly, whether it contains vulnerabilities.

-Free software, unlike proprietary software, gives the opportunity to study the source code of the program, if you have the necessary skills, the opportunity to change it to your needs and be sure of the absence of undocumented functionality, and most importantly from the security side, this software is studied by a large number of programmers, security experts and other specialists, and thanks to this, most often vulnerabilities (defects) are detected at very early stages, thanks to the open code they can be fixed as quickly as possible.
+Free software, unlike proprietary software, provides an opportunity to study the source code of the program, if you have the necessary skills, you can change it to your needs and be sure of the absence of undocumented functionality, and most importantly, from the point of view of security, this software is studied by a large number of programmers, security specialists and other specialists , thanks to which vulnerabilities (flaws) are often detected at an early stage and, thanks to open source code, they can be quickly fixed.

 Let’s sum up – they will be short – proprietary software (potentially they can track), free software – with a very large share of probability they are not tracked.